lawv-1841143/info201agsleepdeprivation/docs/project_report.md

 * What is the current trend of sleep deprivation among adults?
 * What are the major causes leading to this trend in U.S.?
 * How does sleep deprivation in the U.S affect people’s daily performances?
-* What are some potential health risks for not enough sleep?
+* What are some potential health risks of not getting enough sleep?

 ## 3.0 Possible data sets